 Missed Information

 Information can be missed off the legal pack or disclosed later, nearer the time of the auction date.
-It’s a good idea to contact the solicitors acting on behalf of the sellers to ensure that everything is in place to assess the suitability of the property.
+It’s a good idea to contact the auction conveyancing solicitors acting on behalf of the sellers to ensure that everything is in place to assess the suitability of the property.
 A conveyancing solicitor will be able to advise which documents have been missed and the risks involved with not having sight of certain information.

 It is often the case that properties that won’t sell on the open market are frequently put up for auction.
 That means there can be challenges with the property that make it less appealing, prevent it from being financed, or otherwise diminishes its worth.